 Meanwhile a scientific discussion was ongoing between those who considered that this is volcanic crater (Wagner, 1922) and those who believed that this is impact crater (Rohleder, 1933).
-Only the data from boreholes in 1989 – 1990 proved impact origin of Tswaing crater.
+Only the data from boreholes in 1989 – 1990 proved the impact origin of Tswaing crater.
 In these times a dam was built in the lake for drilling equipment.

-Today Tswaing crater is beloved tourist destination.
+Today Tswaing crater is a beloved tourist destination.
 In 1996 here opened a museum – the third museum next to impact crater after Meteor Crater Visitor Centre next to Barringer crater in Arizona, United States and Kaali crater museum in Estonia.
 The first geopark in Africa has been established here as well.

 Tswaing crater is included in the following list: